-I've been writing about edge AI cost, power structures, legal boundaries, and device form factors.
-This post takes the next step from the software side: what operating system should run on the box that hosts the Agent?
+I've been writing about the cost, power structure, legal boundaries, and device form factors of edge AI.
+In this post, I'll take the next step from the software side: what operating system should the box running an Agent use?

 The answer isn't Mac, isn't Windows—it's Linux.